kkastr/churn-prediction/README.md

-# churn-clv-prediction
+# churn-prediction
-Data analysis for customer churn and prediction of customer lifetime value.
+Data analysis and prediction of customer churn.